AutoTestFramework/Fikipage_ATF/index.md

 ### 3. Describe the problem that you have noticed

+## You would review PRODUCTION code, wouldn't you?
+You should review test code, too.

+  * Tests are part of your product and your team need to design tests as a core feature of your product.
+The benefits of a stable build aren't always measured using the classic of number of defects found.
+  * If your organization is working with agile development methodologies, make sure automation is included in your definition of **"done"** just like any other functional requirement.
+Then you'll move another step closer to DevOps.
+  * We found that:
     * Manual testing is a thing of the past;
     * The current frameworks have limited features;
     * Expensive for what if offers (license or subscription costs of commercial automation solutions);

 ### 4. Your solution / value proposition